bertocq/dotfiles/README.md

 # Don’t automatically rearrange Spaces based on most recent use
 defaults write com.apple.dock mru-spaces -bool false

+# Disable the "Are you sure you want to open this application?" dialog
+defaults write com.apple.LaunchServices LSQuarantine -bool false

 # Install all available software updates
 sudo softwareupdate -ia